iguanajuice/sway-wscap/README.md

 ## Features:

 * Works with multiple monitors
-* Works with multiple applications at the same time
+* Works with multiple applications capturing at the same time
 * Choose between full output and per workspace capture
-* Can run using `dash` instead of `bash` for extra performance
+* Can run using `dash` instead of `bash` for a bit of extra performance

+## Downsides:

+First downside is small, but that is "workspace wrapping" when scrolling swaybar.

+Second, if switching between workspaces, the capture may sometimes not resume for up to a second or two (I know, devastating).
+However, the workspace switching itself is *always* responsive, so normal usage is not impeded.

+Third, some actions may cause this script to malfunction, see below:

+### Don'ts:
+* Do not move the captured workspace to an other output
+* Do not click the workspace numbers in swaybar (unless you want to temporarily show another workspace)
+* Do not rapidly scroll swaybar, may sometimes cause the wrong workspace to be captured

 ## Installation: